vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 Once we have finished writing our application package, we can deploy it to a running Vespa instance.
 See also the [Vespa quick start guide](../vespa-quick-start.html).

-Start the Vespa container image using docker:
+Start the Vespa container image using Docker:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>